Chart Color Schemes

 Robina lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the population of Robina is estimated at around 27,717 people.
-This figure reflects an increase of 2,058 individuals since the 2021 Census, which reported a population of 25,659 people in the suburb.
-The change was inferred from AreaSearch's estimation of the resident population at 27,708 following examination of the latest ERP data release by the ABS (June 2024), and an additional 191 validated new addresses since the Census date.
-This population level equates to a density ratio of 1,852 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
-Robina's growth rate of 8.0% since the 2021 census exceeded that of the SA3 area at 7.2%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods, driving primary population growth for the area.
+As of May 2026, the estimated population of the suburb of Robina is around 28,033.
+This reflects an increase of 2,374 people since the 2021 Census, which reported a population of 25,659.
+The change was inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS in June 2025 and validation of 191 new addresses since the Census date.
+This level of population results in a density ratio of 1,873 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Robina's growth rate of 9.3% since the 2021 census exceeded the SA3 area (8.0%) and the Rest of Qld region, marking it as a growth leader in the area.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population